acozine/molecule/README.rst

    :target: LICENSE
    :alt: Repository License

-Molecule is designed to aid in the development and testing of `Ansible`_ roles.
+Molecule helps you develop and test `Ansible`_ roles.
 Molecule provides support for testing with multiple instances, operating systems and distributions, virtualization providers, test frameworks and testing scenarios.
-Molecule is opinionated in order to encourage an approach that results in consistently developed roles that are well-written, easily understood and maintained.
+Molecule's opinionated approach results in consistent, well-written roles that are easily understood and maintained.

 Molecule uses `Ansible`_ `playbooks`_ to exercise the `role`_ and its